ncain/Chord-Progression-Generator/README.md

-# Project Title
+# A Simple Chord Progression Generator

-A Simple Chord Progression Generator
+A Simple Chord Progression Generator (ASCPC, pronounced 'aspic' just like the horrid gelatin artifacts) is a dumb Python script to simulate creativity in guitar composition.

 ## Description